xalexalex/via/README.md

 - browse folders searching for a file;
 - search for the application to open in a launcher;
+- search for an open window to switch to;
 - reach for the mouse to open a file or launch an application;
 - waste time doing things that can be done instantly by a computer.